All Episodes

 I think others want to do the same thing.

-A lot some people just do it because, oh, I want to be a general because I want to be a general.
+Some people just do it because, oh, I want to be a general because I want to be a general.

-I want to be a congressman because I want to be a congressman, and they lose track of trying to actually make a significant difference.
+I want to be a congressman because I want to be a congressman.

-And I think those who want to make a difference can find a way to make a difference, uh, no matter what they end up doing regarding titles or otherwise.
+And I think those who want to make a difference can find a way to make a difference, no matter what they end up doing regarding titles or otherwise.

 So what do you think our next steps or our best approach to solving this propaganda problem is in the United States?

-Because it seems to me that it's it's in my opinion, it's the number one problem that we have is that people are being lied to and they're believing the lies.
+Because it seems to me that it's, it's, in my opinion, it's the number one problem that we have is that people are being lied to and they're believing the lies.

 Yeah.